-A few words about the toilets.
-At first glance It's a different story when you're flying.
-On you could be forgiven for thinking it was all flights men are required to avoid using the 'business as usual', if you'll pardon the pun. bathroom unless absolutely necessary.
+The Essentials you could be forgiven for thinking it was all flights men are required to avoid using the 'business as usual', if you'll pardon the pun. bathroom unless absolutely necessary.
 They are Upon closer inspection, however, you realize asked to make sure they always have a special that loos are a bit more complicated out here. bottle with them with a large enough hole for After all, visitors have to abide by very strict emergencies.
 It's a bit more complicated for sanitary and environmental rules.
-(Besides, it's women, but in an emergency there's a rather not as if there are lots of bushes around, and primitive privy at the back of the plane.
+(Besides, it's women, but in an emergency there's a rather not as if there are lots of bushes around, and primitive privy at the back of the plane. even if there were, the ambient temperatures would make them ittle to precarious to use.)
+The amenities at Patriot Hills were perfectly all right, even cleaner and more comfortable than in many restaurants in the world's major cities.
+There were only two significant restrictions.
+The first was that gents were required to use a urinal connected to a barrel for number ones, and a regular lavatory for the other thing.
+Of course, no such restrictions applied to the ladies' room.